Ductal Carcinoma in Situ or ‘DCIS’

 Cure rate of DCIS is near 100%

 The incidence of DCIS has increased dramatically, mostly due to a greater participation in breast cancer screening programs.
 There is some risk of ‘over diagnosis‘ or at least ‘over-treatment‘ of DCIS.
 The cure rate of DCIS is now close to 100 % and there is virtually no conclusive evidence to indicate risk of lymph node metastasis with DCIS.
 Nonetheless, left untreated, DCIS will usually progress to invasive ductal breast cancer.
 A larger tumor size, the younger the age at time of diagnosis and the presence of comedo necrosis have been identified as potential factors for ‘increased risk‘ of eventual invasive breast carcinoma.
 Additionally micropapillary carcinoma (DCIS) has been identified as a particularly aggressive form of the disease.
+For full prognostic factors and survival rates for DCIS click HERE.

 But, with early diagnosis, breast cancer DCIS is almost always cured.